 This venue takes care of your Sunday sessions with everything your heart could desire.
-Think imaginative and moreish cocktails, a delicious modernised American diner-style menu, beer towers and more than enough screens displaying every sport known to humankind.
+Think imaginative cocktails, authentic Italian Pizzas, and live entertainment between 4-8pm every Sunday.
 Get comfortable — you’re going nowhere.

 Nineteen at The Star

-After brunch comes the after-party, and that’s what’s up at the fanciest rooftop bar on the entire Gold Coast, Nineteen at The Star.
-Indulge in a boozy brunch on the restaurant side and then head over to the bar for kick-ons overlooking the city and the ocean.
-There’s a stunning drinks menu, and you get to dress up in your prettiest frock too.
+Looking to round out the weekend at the fanciest rooftop bar on the entire Gold Coast?
+Look no further than Nineteen at The Star.
+Perhaps you should treat yourself to an indulgent meal on the restaurant side and then head over to the bar for kick-ons overlooking the city and the ocean.
+There’s a stunning drinks menu (yasss), and the bonus is, you get to dress up and that cute new dress you bought!

 Where: The Star Gold Coast, Gold Coast Highway, Broadbeach